hamedir2/GenAI/README.md

 # GenAI

-This repo includes the projects I have done in Generative AI
+This repo includes the projects I have done in Generative AI and Neural Networks